-- 12.7 If the allegation made to a member of staff concerns the Principal, the person receiving the allegation will immediately consult the LADO, without notifying the Principal first. - 12.8 In all occasions identified in 12.6 & 12.7 above, The School will follow the LSCPB/Local Authority procedures for managing allegations against staff and volunteers as outlined in the Appendix - Suspension of the member of staff against whom an allegation has been made needs careful consideration, and we will consult (as in 12.8 above) in making this decision. - 12.10 In line with this policy and other school procedures for incident reporting/recording, staff and pupils may provide accounts of events which will be stored under our own secure systems and may be produced in the event of any allegation.
-However, such accounts must not constitute an official statement and the reporting person must not be questioned over their disclosure at this stage. - 12.11 Where a teacher's employer, including an agency, dismisses or ceases to use the services of a teacher because of serious misconduct, or might have dismissed them or ceased to use their services had they not left first, the school will consider whether to refer the case to the Secretary of State (via the Teaching Regulation Agency). - 12.12 Our School staff are aware of and have an understanding of our 'Guidelines for Avoiding Allegations of Abuse' as outlined in Appendix 4.
+In all occasions above, The School will follow the LSCPB/Local Authority procedures for managing allegations against staff and volunteers as outlined in the appendices

+- 11.5 Suspension of the member of staff against whom an allegation has been made needs careful consideration, and we will consult (as in 11.4 above) in making this decision. - 11.6 In line with this policy and other school procedures for incident reporting/recording, staff and pupils may provide accounts of events which will be stored under our own secure systems and may be produced in the event of any allegation.
+However, such accounts must not constitute an official statement and the reporting person must not be questioned over their disclosure at this stage. - 11.7 Where a teacher's employer, including an agency, dismisses or ceases to use the services of a teacher because of serious misconduct, or might have dismissed them or ceased to use their services had they not left first, the school will consider whether to refer the case to the Secretary of State (via the Teaching Regulation Agency).

+11.8 Our School staff are aware of and have an understanding of our 'Guidelines for Avoiding Allegations of Abuse' as outlined in the Appendices